 ABOUT THE ART

+The original "Christ our Hope and King of the Universe" art piece is painted with acrylic and measured at 24 x 30 inches.
 Much of the symbolic or mystical representation in the modern art piece remembers both a young and old Jesus Christ and His Holy Spirit in human beings and human history in biblical times to real time.
-Christ is illustrated to appear eternally young in His 20's to 30's, symbolizing 20 centuries or 2000 years of Church Tradition and the New Testament, and approximately 30 plus centuries, an estimated 3000 plus years since the Old Testament ages.
+Christ is illustrated to appear eternally young in His 20's to 30's symbolizing two time periods.
+The first represents 20 centuries or 2000 years of Church Tradition since the start of the New Testament.
+The second represents approximately 30 plus centuries, an estimated 3000 plus years since the Old Testament ages.
 The art represents generations of His life, His person, and His Holy Spirit's charity, hard work, and challenges in the hearts and minds of individuals, churches, and nations, since His incarnation.

 ABOUT THE ARTISTS